Sex Workers Are Trying to Warn Us About Project 2025

 A group of performers and activists are giving voters a clear message: Under a Trump administration, not even your porn is safe.

 In 2023, the right-wing think tank Heritage Foundation published its “ 2025 Presidential Transition Project,” a 922-page document outlining, in painstaking detail, how the conservative movement intended to shape the policies, personnel, and power dynamics in the next Republican administration.
-It initially flew under the radar, but its rabidly autocratic vision for the country began attracting a significant amount of attention—and a snappier name—this past summer.
+It initially flew under the radar, but over this past summer its rabidly autocratic vision for the country attracted a significant amount of attention—and a snappier name.

-That’s the message that a group of adult performers and sex workers’ rights activists are trying to hammer home in the days leading up to the election.
-“In my experience, the best way to fight back against the stigmatization and devaluation of our labor, is to speak out consistently about things that affect our health, livelihoods, and working conditions,” Siri Dahl, an adult performer and sex workers’ rights activist, told The Nation.
-“Whether that’s shitty talent agents committing labor violations, pirates stealing from us, online censorship, or the threat of government overreach, as in the case of Project 2025’s proposal to ban porn.”
+That’s the message that a group of adult performers and activists for sex workers’ rights are trying to hammer home in the days leading up to the election.
+“In my experience, the best way to fight back against the stigmatization and devaluation of our labor is to speak out consistently about things that affect our health, livelihoods, and working conditions,” Siri Dahl, an adult performer and sex workers’ rights activist, told The Nation, “whether that’s shitty talent agents committing labor violations, pirates stealing from us, online censorship, or the threat of government overreach, as in the case of Project 2025’s proposal to ban porn.”

 Dahl isn’t exaggerating.
 In the foreword to Project 2025, Heritage Foundation president Kevin Roberts writes: